microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/connectorgroup-post-applications.md

 ## <a name="example"></a>Exemplo
 ##### <a name="request"></a>Solicitação
-Este é um exemplo da solicitação.
+Eis um exemplo da solicitação.
 <!-- {
   "blockType": "request",
   "name": "create_application_from_connectorgroup"